NunoDuarte/kinova_qbhand/README.md

 ```
 ![rviz](qbhand_rviz.png)

+qbhand1_end_effector_link could be an interesting reference point to grasp objects

 ## Configuration
 Inside **kinova_qbhand_moveit** the file sensor_3d.yaml has parameters on the point cloud data to set before any experiment:
 - point_cloud_topic: change to the correct depth topic